 - 1. Percentage of PLWH with documented evidence of health care coverage that includes at least one drug in each class of core ART from HHS treatment guidelines along with OAHS and Oral Health Care services that meet the requirements of the ACA law for essential health benefits as indicated in the primary service record. - 2.
 Percentage of PLWH with documented evidence of education provided regarding reasonable expectations of assistance available through RWHAP Health Insurance to assist with healthcare coverage as indicated in the primary service record. - 3.
 Percentage of PLWH with documented evidence of insurance payments made to the vendor within five (5) business days of the approved request. - 4.
 Percentage of PLWH with documented evidence of education provided regarding cost sharing reductions as applicable, as indicated in the primary service record. - 5.
 Percentage of PLWH with documented evidence of education provided regarding premium tax credits as indicated in the primary service record. - 6.
-Percentage of PLWH files with documented evidence, as applicable, of prescribing physician's order relating eye condition warranting prescription eyewear is medically related to the PLWH's HIV as indicated in the primary service record. - 7. or PLWH with applicable data in ARIES or other data system used at the provider location\, percentage of PLWH, regardless of age, with a diagnosis of HIV who had at least one medical visit in each 6-month period of the 24-month measurement period with a minimum of 60 days between medical visits.
+Percentage of PLWH files with documented evidence, as applicable, of prescribing physician's order relating eye condition warranting prescription eyewear is medically related to the PLWH's HIV as indicated in the primary service record. - 7. or PLWH with applicable data in TCT or other data system used at the provider location, percentage of PLWH, regardless of age, with a diagnosis of HIV who had at least one medical visit in each 6-month period of the 24-month measurement period with a minimum of 60 days between medical visits.
 (HRSA HAB Measure) - 8.
 For PLWH who use HIA to enable their use of medical care outside of the RWHAP system, percentage of PLWH with documentation of PLWH's adherence to Primary Medical Care (e.g. proof of MD visits, insurance Explanation of Benefits, MD bill/invoice) during the previous 12 month. - 9.
-For PLWH with applicable data in ARIES or other data system used at the provider location, percentage of PLWH, regardless of age, with a diagnosis of HIV with a HIV viral load less than 200 copies/mL at last HIV viral load test during the measurement year.
+For PLWH with applicable data in TCT or other data system used at the provider location, percentage of PLWH, regardless of age, with a diagnosis of HIV with a HIV viral load less than 200 copies/mL at last HIV viral load test during the measurement year. - 10.
+Percentage of PLWH accessing HIA with premium assistance that have activities to comply with the standards of "vigorous pursuit" documented in the primary service record. - 11.
+Percentage of PLWH accessing HIA with cost-sharing services delivered in accordance with the approved prioritization of services documented in the primary service record.

-RYAN WHITE PART B/DSHS STATE SERVICES 22-23 HOUSTON HSDA STANDARDS OF CARE HOSPICE SERVICES
+RYAN WHITE PART B/DSHS STATE SERVICES 24-25 HOUSTON HSDA STANDARDS OF CARE HOSPICE SERVICES